illinois-cs498vr/illinois-cs498vr.github.io/_assignments/mp4.md

 ### Start Menu

 The player should start out in a separate scene, which will contain a start menu and tutorial.
-The start menu will be controlled via a laser pointer placed in the scene.
+The start menu will be controlled by the buttons on the Oculus touch.
 The start menu will require the use of the Oculus touch controllers.
 Both [Unity](https://docs.unity3d.com/Manual/OculusControllers.html) and [Oculus](https://developer.oculus.com/documentation/unity/latest/concepts/unity-ovrinput/) have pages dedicated to touch controller input in Unity.